banana-galaxy/csv_graphing/README.md

 **main.py** does everything described below in the right order and displays a graph, just make sure *all* the files as well as *all* the scripts are *all* in the same directory.
 Then simply do:
 > python3 main.py

+note this will create a compressed/smoothed out graph, if you want to see the full data add in "full" as an argument:
+> python3 main.py full

 ***

 **assemble.py** assembles graph data from multiple files into one, you will need to provide the files as arguments, example: